junguler/_image-manipulation/Triangula/README.md

 ```
 triangula run -img bottle.jpg -out b.json
 ```
-this process will go on forever, there is no end point which exits and we have to intrupt it manually with `ctrl + c`, by default every 500 generations (which are calculations triangula makes) saves the information to the json file
+this process will go on forever, there is no end point which exits and we have to interrupt it manually with `ctrl + c`, by default every 500 generations (which are calculations triangula makes) saves the information to the json file

 ![run+](https://user-images.githubusercontent.com/59083599/135856002-baa8d9ae-5ab9-4663-90cb-ff09a78860e9.jpg)